 alternative - Alternative hypothesis (≠, >, <)

 The sample size, effect size, power, and significance level can all be calculated by the function.
-In the case of this scenario, either the sample size or the power will be calculated with a one sample type and a two-sided (≠) alternative hypothesis.
-When solving for the power, pwr.t.test uses the pt t-distribution function to calculate the power of the given variables.
+In the case of this scenario, only the sample size or power will be calculated with a one sample type and a two-sided (≠) alternative hypothesis.
+When solving for the power, pwr.t.test uses the pt function of the t-distribution to calculate the power of the given variables.
 When solving for the sample size, it uses the uniroot function to perform a binary search for the value of n which results in the difference between the calculated and specified powers being zero.

 3.1.3 Inputs and Outputs